 'NETSCC' is the NIHR Evaluation, Trials and Studies Co-ordinating Centre.

 'NIHR' is the National Institute for Health Research.

-'NETSCC MIS' is the NETSCC Management Information System, also known as 'the system'.
+'NETSCC MIS/REALMS' is the NETSCC Management Information System, also known as 'the system'.

 'The service' is the service provided by NETSCC through the MIS.

 'User' is an individual who uses the system.

 These terms and conditions tell you what constitutes legal use of the system.
 You must follow all our instructions on the use of the system.

 The Laws of England and Wales govern these terms and conditions.
 Your use and access of the NETSCC MIS/REALMS is subject to these Terms and Conditions.